k8hertweck/TACCtutorials/logon.md

 * helpful tips about using TACC

 At the very bottom, you will see your command prompt, `$`, indicating that you are ready to start working on the command line.

+You can also visit [this page](https://cvw.cac.cornell.edu/environment/LoggingOn?AspxAutoDetectCookieSupport=1) to learn how to connect to Stampede from a Windows machine using PuTTY.